The Hand (1981 film): Production

 This was Oliver Stone's second feature film as director following 1974's Seizure, and his first film made for a major studio.
 Like Seizure, The Hand is a horror film and is derived from a similar premise (an artist's slow descent into madness).
 The general plot, themes, and characters of The Hand resemble those of The Hands of Orlac and The Beast with Five Fingers.

 The film was shot partly in Big Bear Lake, California.

 The film's special effects were provided by Stan Winston and Carlo Rambaldi.
 Several lifelike animatronic hands were built, each designed for a specific action or motion (i.e. crawling, walking, grabbing).
 "Mandro," Prince Valiant/Conan The Barbarian-styled comic book character, was drawn by artist Barry Windsor-Smith, who at the time was a real-life illustrator for the Marvel Conan comics.

-Despite receiving mixed reviews from critics, "The Hand" gained a cult following over the years, with some viewers appreciating its unique approach to psychological thriller elements and Michael Caine's performance in the film.
 When Barry Sonnenfeld was pitching The Addams Family, executives were reluctant to back another film with a crawling body part, given the financial losses of The Hand.